Food Service and Health

 What rules does the county use when inspecting a food service operation (including temporary operations)?

-Collin County uses the Texas Food Establishment Rules (TFER) from Chapter 228 of the Texas Health and Safety Code.
+Collin County uses the Texas Food Establishment Rules (TFER) from Chapter 228 of the Texas Health and Safety Code - Link to TFER and Food Service Rules

 Do I need to permit with the County in order to sell food?